albertcordina/Applicant-tracking-system/README.md

                  findByOccupationResult – calls findApplicantByOccupation method of the ApplicantService class and gets to the result_by_occupation_page.html page

-                             find the total number of the applicants method: totalNumberOfApplicants – calls getTotalNumberOfApplicants method of the ApplicantService class and gets to the total_number_page.html page

                              update the status of the application methods: updateStatusPage   – calls findApplicantByUsername method of the ApplicantService class and gets to the update_status.html page. updateStatusResult – calls saveApplicant method of the ApplicantService class and gets to the success_page.html page.